 Tips for Outdoor Christmas Lighting

-• The majority of our lights aren’t working since the rain.
+- The majority of our lights are not working since we had the rain storm.

-• My dad checked the GFCI circuit and that wasn’t it, it wasn’t a circuit breaker in the basement because our porch lights come on.
+- My dad checked the GFCI circuit and that wasn’t the problem, and it wasn’t a circuit breaker in the basement because our porch lights work fine and that is where the power comes from for the mini Christmas lights.

-• I’m wondering if some water got into the power strips/extension cords and froze which shorted out our lights.
+- I’m wondering if some rain water got into the power strips or extension cords and froze which shorted out our lights.

 Could this be?